-Headliners also doubles as home to the impressive Howl at the Moon dueling piano show, which pits two pianists against each other as they play passengers' requests.
+Headliners also doubles as home to the impressive "Howl at the Moon" dueling piano show, which pits two pianists against each other as they play passengers' requests.
 The show generally lasts for several hours, allowing you to come and go as you please, but with a bar in the same room, there's really no need to leave.
 The piano players perform a variety of classic songs across the ages and invite requests and participation in the form of dancing.
 It can get pretty raucous.

 The sprawling 18,000-square-foot Getaway Casino on Deck 7 fans out around the main staircase at 678 Ocean Place.
 But rather than being contained in one room, it stretches from just outside the bar of O'Sheehan's all the way to Shanghai's Noodle Bar, so you'll find slots and tables lining the corridor and spaces as you walk along the ship.
 Although smoking is only allowed in the center area of the casino (and not in the corridors leading to O'Sheehan's and Shanghai's), the smell still permeates the midsection of the ship.
 Norwegian says it has installed adequate ventilation and has no plans to change its smoking policy.
 The casino has more than 300 slot machines and 26 gaming tables, featuring poker, blackjack, roulette and craps.

-Norwegian Getaway Public Rooms
+Norwegian Getaway Services

 The Deck 6 atrium offers the usual guest services and shore excursion desks, a coffee shop and a bar.
 Tucked away in a corner of the ship, off the starboard side of the central atrium, the traditional public areas -- library, meeting rooms, card room and Internet cafe -- are gathered almost as an afterthought.